the-runtime/git_dl/README.md

 This project is still in development so as of now it cannot download whole repo or just a  single file(only a folder i.e. all internal folders and it's all files) It will give errors when a non github link is provided.

+Todo
+make this a python cli instead of a webapp